Weak units, universal cells, and coherence via universality for bicategories: Merge-bicategories and higher morphisms

 \begin{remark} In fact, we can pick \emph{coherent} witnesses of tensor and par unitality which are mutual inverses: starting from arbitrary families that are mutual inverses, the construction in the proof of Theorem \ref{thm:polycoherent} and its dual produce coherent families that are still mutual inverses.

-Furthermore, even when $X$ is not 0-representable, if $1_x$ is both a tensor unit and a par unit, or if $e$ is both tensor and par divisible, witnesses of par unitality or divisibility can be chosen as inverses of witnesses of tensor unitality or divisibility. \end{remark}
+Furthermore, even when $X$ is not 0-representable, if $1_x$ is both a tensor unit and a par unit, or if $e$ is both tensor and par universal, witnesses of par unitality or universality can be chosen as inverses of witnesses of tensor unitality or universality. \end{remark}

 \begin{dfn} Let $X$ be a merge-bicategory.
 A 1-cell $1_x: x \to x$ in $X$ is a \emph{1-unit} if it is both a tensor unit and a par unit.
-A 1-cell $e: x \to y$ is \emph{divisible} if it is both tensor and par divisible. \end{dfn}
+A 1-cell $e: x \to y$ is \emph{universal} if it is both tensor and par universal. \end{dfn}

 Corollary \ref{cor:tensorparcollapse} allows us to simplify the definition of 1-representability for merge-bicategories, by putting unitality and 1-representability on the same footing; then, Proposition \ref{cor:tensorparunitcollapse} allows us to further simplify the definition of representability, emphasising its symmetry.